-When it comes to local search, Yelp is hard to beat.
-The site contains a great deal of information that's expertly curated and beautifully delivered (both on desktop and mobile), and the developers have created an app that's received high praise from tech reviewers.
-In fact, Paste considers the Yelp app the best dining and restaurant app out there.
+When it comes to local search, Google My Business (GMB) is hard to beat.
+Google business profiles contain a great deal of information that’s expertly curated and beautifully delivered (both on desktop and mobile) and has received high praise from tech reviewers.

-Now, a lot of small business owners have concerns about Yelp listings, especially as the site doesn't allow business owners to manipulate or otherwise delete reviews.
-If you're on Yelp, you'll need to make sure to monitor the page and deal with anything negative that appears (thankfully, our tools make that really easy).
-But, if you don’t put your business on Yelp, your consumers could do that for you.
-And they might input information about your business that's slightly inaccurate, which could ruin your local SEO prowess.
-So it behooves you to sign up with Yelp and provide as much detail about your business as you can (including photos).
+Now, a lot of small business owners have concerns about their Google profiles, especially as Google doesn’t allow business owners to manipulate or otherwise delete reviews.
+If you have a Google business profile, you’ll need to make sure to monitor the page and deal with any negative reviews that appear (thankfully, our tools make that really easy).
+But, if your business doesn’t have a profile, you might be missing out on an opportunity to share positive, accurate information about your company and stand out in local search.

-This website is a little like Yelp, in that it's designed to allow consumers to both find and review things like restaurants, clubs, hotels and spas.
-But it's more than a simple review site.
+This website is designed to allow consumers to both find and review things like restaurants, clubs, hotels, and spas.
+But it’s more than a simple review site.
 This is also an impressive directory site that allows small business owners to grab a piece of the local SEO pie.

-Consider this: MOZ performed an extensive search of the best local listings for a number of major cities, and while Yelp ranked at the top in many parts of the country, Citysearch often came in second or third.
-If you're not listed here, it's time to get cracking.
+Consider this: MOZ performed an extensive search of the best local listings for a number of major cities, and while Citysearch didn’t rank first, it often came in second or third.
+If you’re not listed here, it’s time to get cracking.
 Clearly, consumers are using this site for local search results, so you must be here.

 Local Search Directories

-Local directories may not get the same amount of searches as might a site like Yelp.
-But when you're talking about influencing your community, a local listing could be your very best friend in the whole wide world.
+Local directories may not get the same amount of searches as bigger review platforms.
+But when you’re talking about influencing your community, a local listing could be your very best friend in the whole wide world.
 Local directories often have the name of a city or a state or a community built right into them, so Google is well aware of the specific location that this directory is pulling from.

 Companies listed on a directory like this have a little less work to do to tie them to a geographic point, as the directory’s SEO has already done the majority of the work.
 All an SBO has to do is get the listing.